 (6) As provided in Messrs.
 Shuster's and Sherwood's respective employment agreements, amount includes three times the sum of (i) Mr. Shuster's or Mr. Sherwood's annual base salary plus (ii) his 2012 target annual bonus, which was 100% of the annual base salary.
 Further, upon a Qualifying Termination at December 31, 2012 following a change in control, Messrs.
-Shuster and Sherwood would have remained eligible to receive in the future 50% of the GSE Approval bonus and 50% of the bonuses payable upon the filing and effectiveness of this registration statement.
+Shuster and Sherwood would have remained eligible to receive in the future 50% of the GSE Approval bonus and 50% of the bonuses payable upon the filing and effectiveness of this registration statement

 (8) Vesting of performance shares following a change in control shall be determined by the Compensation Committee of the Board based upon the Committee's determination regarding the extent the stock price goals with respect to the performance shares have been met.
 The performance shares would not have vested prior to GSE approval (which was achieved in January 2013).

 (9) As provided in Mr. Pachura's letter agreement, amount includes the sum of (i) Mr. Pachura's annual base salary plus (ii) his 2012 target annual bonus, which was 75% of the annual base salary.

-(9) As provided in Mr. Pachura's letter agreement, amount includes the sum of (1) Mr. Pachura's annual base salary plus (11) his 2012 target annual bonus, which was 75% of the annual base salary.

 (10) As provided in Mr. Pachura's letter agreement, amount includes one and one-half times the sum of (i) Mr. Pachura's annual base salary plus (ii) his 2012 target annual bonus, which was 75% of the annual base salary.